 An integrative approach to the menopausal transition and beyond

-At the Vital Health Institute we offer specialized integrative care to patients who are transitioning into menopause, whether it be natural menopause or surgical menopause.
+At the Vital Health Endometriosis Center we offer specialized integrative care to patients who are transitioning into menopause, whether it be natural menopause or surgical menopause.
 We will work with you to provide individualized treatments to help manage any menopausal symptoms you may be having and to empower and guide you in leading a lifestyle that promotes optimal health and quality of life into post-menopause.